Relationships & Health Education

 RHE is carefully planned and adapted to meet our own pupils needs and is integral to the development of children’s values in order for them to become a positive citizen in a forever changing community.

-At William Reynolds Primary school, the intent of our RHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
+The intent of our RHE curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
 We have a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health through the delivery of a programme of engaging and relevant RHE within a whole school approach.
 We also promote and practise mindfulness allowing children to advance their emotional awareness, concentration and focus.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, and to flourish to become the very best version of themselves they can possibly be.
 We teach the National Curriculum, supported by a clear skills and knowledge progression supported by the PSHE association.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 The role of the subject leader is pivotal in the successful implementation of our curriculum.
 Through the support of our subject leader, we aim for all teachers to have the knowledge, expertise and practical skill to be able to teach effectively.